Who is Gary Marbut?

 than about fancy and flash - more about providing information

-visitors and voters are more interested in the product than in
+interested in the product and service than in the packaging.)

 Gary has been: